-Natasha Verma has three university degrees, is a TV reporter, film director and philanthropist—and, at 23, is just getting started.
+Natasha Verma has three university degrees, is a TV reporter, film director, cancer survivor, philanthropist—and, at 23, is just getting started.

 - Television reporter on NBC Boston’s weekday morning show.

 - Director and producer of Hardy, an award-winning documentary about female boxer Heather Hardy.

 - Founder, along with her family, of the nonprofit Verma Foundation, which funds cancer research and donates free wigs to women and children fighting cancer.

 - The holder of a Columbia University master’s degree in journalism, earned at age 18.